Giulia Terzi

 Giulia Terzi (born 14 August 1995) is an Italian Paralympic swimmer who competes in international level events.
 She was diagnosed with congenital scoliosis aged four.
 She competed at the 2020 Summer Paralympics, in Women's 4 × 50 mixed freestyle relay, winning a silver medal, and in Women's 50 metre butterfly S7 winning a bronze medal.

-Biography
+Career

 Terzi was a former gymnast at a young age but switched to Paralympic swimming after her impairment worsened causing her to have problems with her left leg and arm.
 She won three medals at her international debut at the 2019 World Para Swimming Championships in London.